scale-tone/kee-shepherd/kee-shepherd-vscode/README.md

 * Remember where you left them.
 * Mask/unmask and stash/unstash them.
 * Mount them as Environment Variables.
-* Manage your Azure Key Vault secrets from within VsCode.
+* Manage your Azure Key Vault and GitHub Codespaces secrets from within VsCode.

 ## Features